 We’re proud to serve clients all across North Carolina.
 We’ve handled cases from the mountains of Franklin, NC to the beaches in Wilmington.
 If you don’t live near an office, our attorneys are flexible and can handle many issues through the mail or over the telephone.
 If you can’t travel and a deadline is looming, we’ve been known to make house calls as well.

-Do you just handle disability applications?
+Do you just handle Social Security Disability applications?

-We are happy to represent you at every stage – from helping you to navigate the application process, to preparing you and being present at your hearings as well as guiding you through the appeals process.
+We are happy to represent you at every stage – from helping you navigate the application process, to preparing you and being present at your hearings as well as guiding you through the appeals process.

 How do I get started with my disability claim?